Copilot-Language/copilot-verifier/README.md

-Next we set up an initial state of the C program by choosing, for each ring buffer, an arbitrary value for its current index within it's allowed range, and then writing the variables corresponding to each stream value into the buffers at their appropriate offsets.
+Next we set up an initial state of the C program by choosing, for each ring buffer, an arbitrary value for its current index within its allowed range, and then writing the variables corresponding to each stream value into the buffers at their appropriate offsets.
 The symbolic simulator is then invoked to compute the state update effects of the `step()` function.
-Afterward, we read the poststate values from the ring-buffers and verify that the correspond to the stream values from `n+1` up to `n+k`.
+Afterward, we read the poststate values from the ring-buffers and verify that they correspond to the stream values from `n+1` up to `n+k`.

 As part of symbolic simulation, Crucible may also generate